Courses may include

 This course is an introductory course to familiarize the student with key topics in managing a Windows client operating system.

 PROG 1400 - Introduction to Object Oriented Programming

 This course is an introduction to the essentials of object oriented programming (OOP).
 This course provides an explanation of the paradigm on which OOP is based, and how it affects programming strategies and solutions.

-This course provides an introduction to the fundamentals of logic and computer programming, and the roles they play in creating software solutions for any problem.
-Logic is used to break down software instructions into manageable tasks, to allow for comprehensive problem-solving using computer code.
-Programming is the act of creating the detailed instructions used by computers to perform any specified task or required behaviour.
+This course introduces the fundamentals of logic and computer programming and their role in the creation of software solutions for any problem.
+Logic is used to break down complex problems into manageable tasks to allow for comprehensive problem-solving using computer code.
 This course covers the process of creating logical designs and implementing them as programmatic code to build computer software programs.

 PROG 2100 - Programming C++